fluxcd/source-controller/docs/spec/v1alpha1/helmcharts.md

 	Chart string `json:"chart"`

 	// The chart version semver expression, ignored for charts from GitRepository
-	// sources.
+	// and Bucket sources.
 Defaults to latest when omitted.
 	// +optional
 	Version string `json:"version,omitempty"`